How to write and record a user need for GOV.UK.

 This is a valid user need because it does not suggest a specific solution.
 You might need to produce a combination of features and content to make sure the user need is met.

 So that I can find out if I can get Carer’s Allowance

-This isn’t a valid user need because it creates a ‘need’ to justify existing content, and suggests a specific solution that may or may not be right.
+This is not a valid user need because it creates a ‘need’ to justify existing content, and suggests a specific solution that may or may not be right.

 Assumptions we make when designing a piece of content or service can often be wrong.
 We need to find the best solution to meet each user need.

 Acceptance criteria can help define a user need.
 Write a list of what must be done for the need to be met.

 For the above example this could be when the user: